The Bumbastories Semi-Quaternary May Magazine

-Now, the name May, a variation on Maria, is a very pretty one, and pops up like, well, May flowers wherever you look.
-There’s the great Mae West.
+Now, the name May, a variation on Maria, is a quite a pretty one, and pops up like…well… May flowers wherever you look.
+There’s the great Mae West (she spelled it with an e, she did).
 Hurray for Mae West, who said “Is that a pickle in yer pocket, or are yer glad ta see me?”
-And then there’s the writer and comedienne Elaine May, the psychologist Rollo May, and Cape May North Carolina.
+And then there’s the writer and comedienne Elaine May, the psychologist Rollo May, and the geological formation Cape May, North Carolina.
 There’s May Britt, Mai Zetterling, Seven Days in May, and Chuck Berry’s Maybelline.
 “Oh Maybelline, why can’t cha be true?”
 Not to mention, the may fly, mayhem, and the May Pole ceremonies (which I never understood, but mention just for good measure)

 Then there’s the Pilgrims’ ship the Mayflower, Mayflower Day, and May 1, May Day, (Workers of the World Unite!).
 And then of course, there’s Willie Mays, the Say Hey Kid.
 And guess what?
-Willie Mays birhtday is in May.
+Willie Mays’ birthday is in May.
 Happy Birthday, Willie!
-I think that’s number 85 or 86 for the Giant great.
+I think that’s number 86 or 87 for the Giant great.

-There’s the five pointed star, the Pentagon, gimme five, 5 card stud, the circle of fifths in music, the fifth in the bottle, and Five Corners in the Bronx.
+There’s the five pointed star, the Pentagon, the gimme five handslap, 5 card stud, the circle of fifths in music, the fifth of liquor in the bottle, and Five Corners in the Bronx.
 And don’t forget, that Cinqo de Mayo is the fifth day of the fifth month, so, while we’re at it, let’s raise a glass to Cinqo de Mayo.

 May, being the fifth month leads us to another discussion of the number five.
 I’ve already talked about the number five a number of times.
-See the Numbers Game Category.
+See the Numbers Game Category in the Bumbastories header.
 Five is the most interesting and intriguing of the numbers – at least to me.
 Its symmetry is the most subtle.
 It is the framework, the nuts and bolts, of the DNA molecule.
 The five underlies the Golden Proportion, our sense of beauty.
 We can’t help but like five-fold symmetry.
 It’s in our genes.